 don’t take any wooden nickels?

-Drgnslr Premium Member 17 days ago
+Drgnslr Premium Member about 2 months ago

 Never wear plaids and stripes at the same time.